Free Trial

 What is SGI Enhanced Core ETF's current short interest?

-Short interest is the volume of SGI Enhanced Core ETF shares that have been sold short but have not yet been closed out or covered.
-As of August 15th, traders have sold 42,600 shares of USDX short.
+Short interest is the volume of SGI Enhanced Core ETF shares that have been sold short but have not yet been covered or closed out.
+As of July 31st, investors have sold 13,300 shares of USDX short.
+0.07% of SGI Enhanced Core ETF's shares are currently sold short.
 Learn More on SGI Enhanced Core ETF's current short interest.

-What is a good short interest ratio for SGI Enhanced Core ETF?
+What is a good short interest percentage for SGI Enhanced Core ETF?

 Is SGI Enhanced Core ETF's short interest increasing or decreasing?